JarodMica/audiobook_maker/bugs_and_feature_tracker.md

 ## Enhancements

+## In Progress
+- Be able to edit the sentences in the table and or delete them - https://github.com/JarodMica/audiobook_maker/issues/80

 ### Need to Add
 - Missing generations, check and verify that all sentences have audio generated for them - https://github.com/JarodMica/audiobook_maker/issues/72
-- Be able to edit the sentences in the table and or delete them - https://github.com/JarodMica/audiobook_maker/issues/80
-- Turn regenerate Mode --> Regenerate column checkbox
-- Speaker column to sentence in addition (or instead) of colors

 ### Should Add
 - Allow for exporting AB even if all sentences have not been generated - https://github.com/JarodMica/audiobook_maker/issues/82
 - Save GUI state in a settings file
-- Book Name reduncancy to Table header instead of textbox section
+- Book Name reduncancy to Table header instead of textbox section (Maybe add?
+An indicate that no AB has been loaded is kinda nice)
-- Move TTS and S2S dropdown menus to the right hand side

 ### Would Be Nice
 - Chapter Separation